gugaangelis/windowsserverdocs.pt-br/EssentialsDocs/manage/Manage-Server-Storage-in-Windows-Server-Essentials.md

 3. Siga as instruções para concluir o assistente.

-   Para obter informações sobre como aumentar a capacidade do pool de armazenamento, consulte [usar o novo disco rígido para aumentar a capacidade do pool de armazenamento](Manage-Server-Storage-in-Windows-Server-Essentials.md#BKMK_4c).
+   Para obter informações sobre como aumentar a capacidade do pool de armazenamento, consulte [Use the new hard drive to increase storage pool capacity](Manage-Server-Storage-in-Windows-Server-Essentials.md#BKMK_4c).

 ## <a name="see-also"></a>Consulte também